 A notification is not automatically submitted when a PM submits an Asbestos Request Form.
 The contractor selected as the winning bidder is legally responsible for submitting the permit.
-In order to submit an asbestos permit application the following information needs to be present.
+In order to submit an asbestos permit application, the following information needs to be present.

-- Exact start date and end date
+- Exact start date and end date;

-- Exact shift time
+- Exact shift time;

-- Abatement contractor's IDPH Company License number
+- Abatement contractor's IDPH Company License number; and

-- IDPH License number of the Asbestos Building Inspector (Consultant or Environmental Health and Safety Officer)
+- IDPH License number of the Asbestos Building Inspector (Consultant or Environmental Health and Safety Officer).

 Submitting an open-ended permit without a specific scope of work is prohibited per the CDPH and IEPA.